 But here’s the problem (as if we didn’t just list five): These symptoms seem to appear with no rhyme or reason.
 “You could have all the symptoms at the same time or intermittently, or you may have one but not the others,” Dr. Calle explains.
 It can feel like playing symptom Russian roulette.

-play it safe, see your doctor even if just one of these symptoms makes an
+To play it safe, see your doctor even if just one of these symptoms makes an appearance.

 And when in doubt, check it out.
 Dr. Calle recommends taking any questions or concerns to a primary care physician, internist or nephrologist.